Terms of Public AuctionThe Terms of Public Auction for Ketterer Kunst Hamburg can be found + here.

 of the bid within this period.2.7 If there are several bidders with the same bid, the auctioneer may accept the bid of a particular bidder at his discretion or draw lots to decide acceptance.
 If the auctioneer has overlooked a higher bid or if there are doubts concerning the acceptance of a bid, he may choose to accept the bid once again in favor of a particular bidder before the close of the auction or call the item once again; any preceding acceptance of a bid shall be invalid in such cases.
 2.8 Acceptance of a bid makes acceptance of the item and payment obligatory.3.
 Special terms for written bids, telephone bidders, bids in the text form and via the internet, participation in live auctions, post-auction sale.
 3.1 The auctioneer shall strive to ensure that he takes into con sideration bids by bidders who are not present at the auction, whether such bids are written bids, bids in the text form, bids via the internet or by telephone and received by him only on the day of the auction.
 However, the bidder shall not be permitted to derive any claims whatsoever if the auctioneer no longer takes these bids into consideration at the auction, regardless of his reasons.
 3.2 On principle, all absentee bids according to the above item, even if such bids are received 24 hours before the auction begins, shall be legally treated on a par with bids received in the auction hall.
 The auctioneer shall however not assume any liability in this respect.3.3 The current state of technology does not permit the develop ment and maintenance of software and hardware in a form which is entirely free of errors.
 Nor is it possible to completely exclude faults and disruptions affecting internet and telephone communications.
 Accordingly, the auctioneer is unable to assume any liability or warranty concern ing permanent and fault-free availability and usage of the websites or the internet and telephone connection insofar as such fault lies outside of its responsibility.
 The scope of liability laid down in Item 10 of these terms shall apply.
 Accordingly, subject to these conditions the bidder does not assume any liability in case of a fault as specified above such that it is not possible to submit bids or bids can only be submitted incompletely or subject to a delay and where, in the absence of a fault, an agreement would have been concluded on the basis of this bid.
 Nor does the provider assume any costs incurred by the bidder due to this fault.
 During the auction the auctioneer shall make all reasonable efforts to contact the telephone bidder via his indicated telephone number and thus enable him to submit a bid by telephone.
 However, the auctioneer shall not be responsible if it is unable to contact the telephone bidder via his specified telephone number or in case of any fault affecting the connection.3.4 It is expressly pointed out that telephone conversations with the telephone bidder during the auction may be recorded for documentation and evidence purposes and may exclusively be used for fulfillment of a contract and to receive bids, even where these do not lead to fulfillment of the contract.
 The telephone bidder must notify the relevant employee by no later than the start of the telephone conversation if he does not consent to this recording.
 The telephone bidder will also be notified of these procedures provided for in Item 3.4 in writing or in textual form in good time prior to the auction as well as at the start of the telephone conversation.3.5 In case of use of a currency calculator/converter (e.g. for a live auction) no liability is assumed for the accuracy of the currency conversion.
 In case of doubt the respective bid price in EUR shall prevail.3.6 Bidders in live auctions are obliged to keep all login details for their account secret and to adequately secure data from access by third parties.
 Third parties are all persons excluding the bidder.
 The auctioneer must be informed immediately in case the bidder has notified an abuse of login details by third parties.
 The bidder is liable for all actions conducted by third parties using his account, as if he had conducted these activities himself.
 3.7 It is possible to place bids after the auction in what is referred to as the post-auction sale.
 As far as this has been agreed upon between the consignor and the auctioneer, such bids shall be regarded as offers to conclude a contract of sale in the post-auction sale.
 An agreement shall be brought about only if the auctioneer accepts this offer.
 These Terms of Public Auction shall apply correspondingly unless they exclusively concern auction-specific matters during an auction.4.
 Passage of risk / costs of handing over and shipment4.1 The risk shall pass to the purchaser on acceptance of the bid, especially the risk of accidental destruction and deterioration of the item sold by auction.
 The purchaser shall also bear the expense.4.2 The costs of handing over, acceptance and shipment to a place other than the place of performance shall be borne by the purchaser.
 The auctioneer shall determine the mode and means of shipment at his discretion.4.3 From the time of acceptance of the bid, the item sold by auction shall be stored at the auctioneer´s premises for the account and at the risk of the purchaser.
 The auctioneer shall be authorized but not obligated to procure insurance or conclude other measures to secure the value of the item.
 He shall be authorized at all times to store the item at the premises of a third party for the account of the purchaser.
 Should the item be stored at the auctioneer´s premises, he shall be entitled to demand payment of the customary warehouse fees (plus transaction fees).
 5. Purchase price / payment date / charges5.1 The purchase price shall be due and payable on acceptance of the bid (in the case of a post-auction sale, compare Item 3.6, it shall be payable on acceptance of the offer by the auctioneer).
 Invoices issued during or immediately after the auction require verification; errors excepted.
 5.2 Buyers can make payments to the auctioneer only by bank transfer to the account indicated.
 Fulfillment of payment only takes effect after credit entry on the auctioneer´s account.
 Cash payments can only be made in exceptional cases and with auctioneer´s consent.

 All bank transfer expenses (including the auctioneer´s bank charges) shall be borne by the buyer as far as legal and not prohibited by § 270a BGB.
 5.3 The sale shall be subject to the margin tax scheme or the standard tax rate according to the consignor´s specifications.
-Inquiries regarding the type of taxation may be made before the purchase.
-In any case the standard tax rate may be requested up until 7 days after invoicing.
-5.4 Premium5.4.1 Unless otherwise specified, art objects in the catalog are subject to differential taxation.
+Inquiries regarding the type of taxation may be made before the purchase.5.4 Premium5.4.1 Unless otherwise specified, art objects in the catalog are subject to differential taxation.
 For differential taxation a premium for single objects will be charged as follows:

 - Hammer price up to 500,000 Euro: resulting premium of 32 %.